-Richard Corrigan's Soda Bread Recipe
+Chef Corrigan's Irish Soda Bread

-“The cakey nature of soda and wheaten bread makes it prone to drying out, so putting a damp cloth over it after it has come out of the oven helps to keep as much moisture as possible inside as the bread cools down.
-You can keep a damp cloth over it until it is finished, but in our house that was never very long.
-It’s the kind of bread you put out on the table with a meal, and by the end of it the loaf is finished.” – Richard Corrigan.
+The cakey nature of wheaten soda bread makes it prone to drying out, so putting a damp cloth over it after it has come out of the oven helps to keep as much moisture as possible inside as the bread cools down.
+You can keep a damp cloth over it until it is finished, but in the restaurant thats never very long!
+It’s the kind of bread you put out on the table with a meal, and by the end of it the loaf is finished.
+This bread is heavenly fresh out of the oven and smothered with good salted butter, or topped with crab or salmon for fool-proof canapés.
+And if you have anything leftover (not likely), toast it the next day to have with a hearty breakfast.

 250g plain flour